natepisarski/meghin-cypher/README.md

 You can create the bindings any way which you want.
 Z could actually be 1.
 In the end, that part doesn't matter.

-**The heart of the alogorithm is that letters become additive, with regard to the alphabet index**
+**The heart of the alogorithm is that letters become additive, with regard to the alphabet index**.
+You must use the highest-valued letter possible for any given letter, similar to giving change at a cash register.

 # License
 Obviously there are no unit tests, or extensibility baked into this repository.
 So if you find this